Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 The message is clear: get delicious food conveniently delivered, quickly, and save money at the same time.

-Like Amazon Prime Video, this membership-based video streaming app requires users to create an account and subscribe to the service.
-Unlike the Amazon app, which simply prompts users to log in or create a new account, Hotstar previews popular content and lists membership benefits on the very first screen — and they feature a prominent free trial button.
+Like Amazon Prime Video, this membership-based music streaming app requires users to create an account and subscribe to the service.
+Unlike the Amazon app, which simply prompts users to log in or create a new account, YouTube Music features a prominent free trial button.

 To activate new users, Ixigo automatically sends an email within 10 minutes of signing up on the app.
 Their compelling subject line teasing a welcome gift sees an impressive 54% open rate.